jundalisay/superb/content/en/research/constitutions/ph/1973/article-13.md

 ---
-title: ACCOUNTABILITY OF PUBLIC OFFICERS
+title: Accountability Of Public Officers
-date: 2022-01-31
+date: 2022-01-20
-heading: Article 13 of the 1973 Constitution Simplified
+heading: Article 13
 # date: 1899-01-19
 description: "The Legislative power shall be vested in a Batasang Pambansa."
 image: "/graphics/1973.jpg"
-linkb: "/research/constitutions/ph/1973/article-11"
-linkbtext: "article-11"
-linkf: "/research/constitutions/ph/1973/article-15"
-linkftext: "article-15"
-icon: /icons/sun.png
+icon: /flags/ph.png
 ---

-Article 13: ACCOUNTABILITY OF PUBLIC OFFICERS
+## Article 13: Accountability Of Public Officers

 Section 1.
 Public office is a public trust.
 Public officers and employees shall serve with the highest degree of responsibility, integrity, loyalty, and efficiency, and shall remain accountable to the people.